-Servicing Rights: When real estate - residential loans are sold with servicing retained, servicing rights are initially recorded at fair value in net gain on sales of loans held for sale in the consolidated statements of operations and comprehensive income (loss).
+Servicing Rights: When real estate - residential loans are sold with servicing retained, servicing rights are initially recorded at fair value in net gain on sales of loans held for sale in the consolidated statements of operations and comprehensive income.
 Fair value is based on market prices for comparable servicing contracts, when available or alternatively, is based on a valuation model that calculates the present value of estimated future net servicing income.
 All classes of servicing assets are subsequently measured using the amortization method which requires servicing rights to be amortized into earnings in proportion to, and over the period of, the estimated future net servicing income of the underlying loans.

 Servicing rights are evaluated for impairment based upon the fair value of the rights as compared to carrying amount.
 Impairment is determined by stratifying rights into groupings based on predominant risk characteristics, such as interest rate, loan type and investor type.
 Impairment is recognized through a valuation allowance for an individual grouping, to the extent that fair value is less than the carrying amount.
 If the Corporation later determines that all or a portion of the impairment no longer exists for a particular grouping, a reduction of the valuation allowance may be recorded as an increase to earnings.
-No impairment of servicing rights has been recorded at year end 2023 or 2022.
+No impairment of servicing rights has been recorded at year end 2024 or 2023.
 The fair values of servicing rights are subject to significant fluctuations as a result of changes in estimated and actual prepayment speeds and default rates and losses.

-Gross servicing fee income is based on a contractual percentage of the outstanding principal and is recorded as income when earned and was approximately \$149 and \$160 in 2023 and 2022, respectively.
+Gross servicing fee income is based on a contractual percentage of the outstanding principal and is recorded as income when earned and was \$138 and \$149 in 2024 and 2023, respectively which is included in net loan servicing income in the consolidated statements of operations and comprehensive income.
 The amortization of servicing rights is netted against gross servicing fee income.
 Late fees and ancillary fees related to loan servicing are not material.